qianfeng2/detREC_program/README.md

 -----------------------

 ### About
 This program is novel approach for detecting recombinant sequences and corresponding statistical support values from unaligned sequences.
-This framework develops on the basis of the paritial alignments from jumping hidden markov model(JHMM), after that, by partitionning them into multiple equal-length triples, on which we uses a novel distance-based procedure to identify recombinant from each triple.
-Statistical support values calculated from Bootstrap, the bigger, the better, indicating the robustness of identified recombinants.
+This framework develops on the basis of the paritial alignments from jumping hidden markov model (JHMM), after that, by partitionning them into multiple equal-length triples, on which we uses a novel distance-based procedure to identify recombinant from each triple.
+Statistical support values calculated from Bootstrap, the bigger the better, indicating the robustness of identified recombinants.

 ### Required softwares
 - MAFFT used to align one sequence to another two pre_aligned sequences (https://mafft.cbrc.jp/alignment/software/)
-- seqkit used to concatenate the two segments for each triple (https://bioinf.shenwei.me/seqkit/download/)
+- SeqKit used to concatenate the two segments for each triple (https://bioinf.shenwei.me/seqkit/download/)
 - Python
 -- Require modules for Python 2 user:
 -- Require modules for Python 3 user:

 ### Optional softwares (only used for simulation section)
-- Msprime [optional, only used for simulation section] used to generate one arbitrary phylogenetic tree (https://msprime.readthedocs.io/en/stable/installation.html)
+- Msprime used to generate one arbitrary phylogenetic tree (https://msprime.readthedocs.io/en/stable/installation.html)
 - Snakemake
 - INDELible
 - Python modules